koriroys/jsonapi-serializers/README.md

 JSONAPI::Serializer.serialize_errors(errors)
 ```

-If you are using ActiveModel, you can pass in an object's errors:
+If you are using Rails models (ActiveModel by default), you can pass in an object's errors:

 ```ruby
 JSONAPI::Serializer.serialize_errors(user.errors)